segmentio/segment-docs/src/connections/destinations/catalog/actions-marketo-static-lists/index.md

 - **Client or Server-Side Connection**: Server-side

 > info "Real-time to batch destination sync frequency"
-> For Real-time audience connections to Marketo Static Lists (Actions), a sync frequency of fifteen to eighteen hours is expected.
+> You can expect a sync frequency of 15 to 18 hours for real-time audience connections to Marketo Static Lists (Actions).

 ## Configuring Marketo Static Lists